PCCN Quiz -13

 58 / 125

 BF.
-A trauma patient with a tibial fracture reports severe pain unrelieved by opioids, pallor, and paresthesia.
+A trauma patient with a tibial fracture reports severe pain unrelieved by opioids, paresthesia, and pallor.
 Pain increases with passive stretch.
 What is the immediate nursing action?

 59 / 125